ibryblue/companion-ai/README.md

 # AI Companion Chrome Extension

 A real-time AI companion that provides intelligent assistance while browsing the web.
 This Chrome extension features a floating avatar with contextual responses, scroll event detection, and a modern UI.
+Now with 3D VRM avatar support!

 ## 🚀 Features